ultimatepp/ultimatepp/uppbox/Scripts/readme.md

 make CXX="/home/user/my-clang-install-dir/clang++"
 make install
 ```
-On BSD distributions, if you use make instead of gmake, U++ compilation will fail because BSD 'make' needs four dollars ('$$$$') to escape one.
-To solve this, you can install gmake or you can run make with an extra parameter if you use a recent U++ snapshots.
-Example in bash shell:
+On BSD based distributions, if you use make instead of gmake, U++ compilation will fail because BSD 'make' needs four dollars ('$$$$') to escape one.
+To solve this, you can install gmake or you can run make with an extra parameter if you use a recent U++ snapshot.
+Example (for bash shell):
 ```
 make 'Dollar=$$$$'
 make install